carlos-m-a/basic-projects/django-reusable-app/README.md

 7. Remember modify pyproject.toml with your new repo name and app name

+## How to run using Docker

+Docker files (Dockerfile, docker-compose.yml, .env.dev) are ready to use.

+To run the containers: `docker compose up -d --build`

+Now wait and go to http://localhost:8000/reusable_app/my_model_list/ to check if it runs correctly.

+To stop and remove everything: `docker compose down -v --rmi "local"`

+To stop and don't remove the data in the database for the next compose up: `docker compose down --rmi "local"`

+That's it, docker makes things easy.

 ## Quick start to develop

 1. Install requirements using pip (Remember to create you virtual environment):